minhdang26403/minimal-mistakes/_posts/2021-11-21-heaps-heapsort.md

 $$h = \lfloor\lg n\rfloor = \Theta(\lg n)$$

 Hence, the height of a heap built from an input array size $n$ is $\Theta(\lg n)$.
-This observation is essential for us to analyze the running time of operations on the heap.
+This observation is essential for analyzing the running time of operations on the heap.

 # Maintaining the heap property

 The heap we build from an input array may not satisfy the max-heap property.
 Therefore, to maintain this property, we will use the $\text{max_heapify(A, heap_size, i)}$ function.
 The input of this function is an array $A$, the size of a heap stored in the array $A$, and the index $i$ of a node that violates the max-heap property.
 The $\text{max_heapify}$ procedure works by comparing the value of the node at index $i$ with its left and right child.
 If the value of a node is smaller than that of its children, we will swap that node with its left or right child, depending on which one is bigger.
 The key assumption for this process is that binary trees rooted at $\text{leftChild(i)}$ and $\text{rightChild(i)}$ are max-heaps.
 Below is the Python implementation of $\text{max_heapify}$.
-The way we calculate the indices of left and right child of a node is a little different from what we have discussed because Python uses zero-based indexing.
+The way we calculate the indices of left and right child of a node is a little different from what we have discussed before because Python uses zero-based indexing.

 ```python
 def max_heapify(A, heap_size, i):